opaulojunqueira/bot-api-status-discord/README.md

 # bot-api-status-discord
-A simple json API that fetches online members from your Discord server.
+A simple json API that fetches online members from your Discord server in Node.JS.

 ---
 Install the required dependency presented in the **package.json** file